Wang Liqiang: Investigation

 Shanghai police stated that Wang is a convicted fraudster who left mainland China for Hong Kong on bogus travel documents.
 Online court records appear to confirm he had received a suspended sentence of 18 months from a Fujian court in October 2016.
 Wang has denied these allegations.
 The factual accuracy of these claims (of fraud) are disputed by Wang, because, according to ASPI's strategic analyst Alex Joske who participated in 60 Minutes's investigation of Wang, Wang claimed he obtained a police check which was clear of any such convictions when he applied for Australian visa.

 Wang claims that he was involved in the PRC government's operation to support pro-Beijing media outlets in Taiwan and candidates in the 2018 Taiwanese local elections, with the ultimate goal to prevent incumbent ROC President Tsai Ing-wen's re-election in 2020.
 Wang also claimed to be involved in the abductions of the Causeway Bay Books booksellers in Hong Kong, although Lam Wing-kee, one of the abductees, does not recall meeting him and has reservations about his claims.
 Lam Wing Kee told Hong Kong media that Wang was likely just repeating details of the abduction that he had “heard elsewhere,” dismissing his claim to have played any central role in the operation.

-Leonid Petrov, a Korean security expert at the Australian National University, also said the South Korean passport contained serious discrepancies.
-And questioned why would the Chinese intelligence ever equip their spies with crude forgeries?
+Leonid Petrov, a Korean security expert at the Australian National University, also said Wang's counterfeit South Korean passport contained serious discrepancies.
 Petrov points out that 'Wang' is a very common Chinese name but a very rare name in Korea.
-And that picking an unusual name for a South Korean citizen's passport would had only attracted unwanted attention to the passport bearer.
 Additionally Petrov points out an obvious error that the Korean name on the passport in the lower right area doesn't match the English name listed.
 Lastly he pointed out that Wang does not speak Korean, hence the issuance and use of this fake passport for anything other than just “flash” purposes was unprofessional for intelligence operations as carrying a passport in a language one does not speak is extremely risky.